puppeteer/puppeteer/docs/api/puppeteer.jshandle.getproperties.md

 # JSHandle.getProperties() method

-The method returns a map with property names as keys and JSHandle instances for the property values.
+Gets a map of handles representing the properties of the current handle.

 **Signature:**